Cutting Out the Ex for Good

-The real key is stop communicating with your past sweetheart.
-You need a few months not talking to your ex to build yourself up as a new person.
+The real key is to stop communicating with your past sweetheart.
+You need a few months of not talking to build yourself up as a new person.
 If you're contacting each other back and forth, it's not going to make the process any easier.
-We're trying to get over the person in this article, not win them back.
+We're trying to get over the person, not win them back.

 If you do have to contact them for whatever reason, lay off the emojis, the GIFs, the cutesy stuff.
 Keep it simple and clear.
-Don't go on about your feelings to them because you have already broken up -- and the place to get out all the hurt feelings was then not now.
-Now you're taking action in the driver's seat.
+Don't go on about your feelings to them because you have already broken up—and the place to get out all the hurt feelings was then not now.
+At present, you're taking control in the driver's seat.
 You're a strong person who isn't going to go on about their feelings to their ex.
-You deserve someone who really cares -- which isn't your ex.
+You deserve someone who really cares, which isn't your ex.

 If you decide you do need to block this person out of your life, you'll need to do the following: